-This unique salad recipe places roasted kumara over a bed of romaine, then adds tomatoes, radishes, feta, and pine nuts.
+This unique roasted sweet potato salad recipe places roasted kumara over a bed of romaine, then adds tomatoes, radishes, feta, and pine nuts.
 It's dressed with a simple combination of olive oil and balsamic vinegar and it all comes together in just a few minutes.

 04 of 08

 As either an appetizer or main course, few soup recipes are as impressive as this curried carrot and turnip soup.
 You'll also be delighted to know that it's vegan, but don't worry, it's in no way boring.

 The soup is creamy because the vegetables are cooked, then pureed.
 It has an interesting layer of flavors thanks to spices like coriander, curry powder, ginger, and mustard.
 This is a soup that, while unique, is sure to please anyone at the dinner table.Continue to 5 of 8 below.

 Australia and New Zealand are surrounded by oceans, so it's no wonder that fish makes a regular appearance in the foods.
 Fish burgers served with tartar are a fun way to serve almost any dense fish you have and they grill up quickly.

 If you're looking for a freshwater fish recipe, this pan-fried garlic-lemon trout is fantastic.
 It uses New Zealand's prized trout and cooks them up in a tasty dish, complete with grilled cherry tomatoes and buttery mashed potatoes.
 It's an entire meal!

 Among the best Aussie and Kiwi foods are two classics that are a staple in many households.
 You can, of course, whip up the beer-battered fish and chips and serve it alongside a Thai sweet chili sauce.
 Or, you can take the more portable route.